TheForbiddenAi/GameFinder/README.md

 ```

 ## What Exactly is Web-Scraped?
 Wherever possible, I try to use publically accessible APIs provided by each service.
-These APIs are usually undocumented and don't always have all of the information required.
+These APIs are usually undocumented and don't always have all the required information.

 **EpicGames**: Nothing